GEO Group

-The GEO Group, Inc. (GEO) is a publicly traded C corporation headquartered in Boca Raton, Florida, that invests in private prisons and mental health facilities in the United States, Australia, South Africa, and the United Kingdom.
-The company's facilities include immigration detention centers, minimum security detention centers, and mental-health and residential-treatment facilities.
+The GEO Group, Inc. (GEO) is an American publicly traded C corporation private prison and mental health facility operator.
+The company's facilities include immigration detention centers, minimum security detention centers, and mental-health and residential-treatment facilities in the United States, Australia, South Africa, and the United Kingdom.
 GEO also operates government-owned facilities pursuant to management contracts.
-As of September 30, 2024, the company owned or managed 80,000 beds at 99 facilities, making it the largest prison operator in the United States.
+As of September 30, 2024, the company owned or managed 80,000 beds at 95 facilities, making it the largest prison operator in the United States.
 In 2019, agencies of the federal government of the United States generated 53% of the company's revenues.
-Up until 2021 the company was designated as a real estate investment trust, at which time the board of directors elected to reclassify as a C corporation under the stated goal of reducing the company's debt.
+Up until 2021 the company was designated as a real estate investment trust, at which time its board of directors elected to reclassify as a C corporation under the stated goal of reducing the company's debt.

 The company has been the subject of civil suits in the United States by prisoners and their families for injuries from riots and poor treatment at prisons and immigrant detention facilities.
 Due to settlement of a class-action suit in 2012 for its management of Walnut Grove Youth Correctional Facility in Mississippi, the GEO Group lost its contract for this and two other Mississippi prisons, which it had been operating since 2010.
 Related federal investigations of kickback and bribery schemes associated with nearly $1 billion in Mississippi state contracts for prisons and related services have resulted in the criminal prosecution of several public officials in the state.
 In 2017, the state attorney general announced a civil suit for damages, to recover monies from contracts completed in the period of corruption.
-In 2016, the U.S. Department of Justice announced its intention to phase out contracts with privately operated prisons.
-The U.S. Department of Homeland Security said it was reviewing its contracts with private firms, which operate several immigrant detention facilities.
-In the spring of 2017, officials of the Donald Trump administration said they would be reviewing this policy.
-In September 2019, California Governor Gavin Newsom announced that he would terminate California's contract with GEO's Central Valley Modified Community Correctional Facility in McFarland.
+After a phase-out of federal private prison contracts in 2016 under the Obama administration, GEO Group received substantial new contracts under the second Trump administration, beginning in 2025.